Thick Soergel calculus in type A

-In theory, all the relations stated in this section can be checked explicitly using the diagrammatic relations of $\mB_{\BS}$, mostly using the calculations of the previous sections.
+Any relations between these new pictures must be checked in $\DC$ using the relations already mentioned.
+This can be done explicitly, using the calculations of \S\ref{sec-calcs} or analogous computations.
 Some of these checks are huge pains in the neck though.
-Thankfully, we have Theorem \ref{defnfooworks} which means that we already know the graded dimension of Hom spaces between objects in $\mB_{\foo}$, and we have a functor to $R$-bimodules.
+Thankfully, Theorem \ref{defnfooworks} implies that we already know the graded dimension of Hom spaces between objects in $\fooBim$, and we have a functor to $R$-bimodules.
 Thus, if we have two different pictures which represent a map of a certain degree, and the dimension of the Hom space in that degree is 1, then they are equal up to a scalar, and the scalar may often be quickly checked by looking at what the map does to a 1-tensor.
-This saves me a lot of work and you a lot of reading: we know a priori that certain relations can be derived from the diagrammatic calculus, but no one wants to see it done explicitly unless the calculation is pretty.
+This saves a great deal of work.

 When calculating these graded dimensions, just remember that $\epsilon(b_J)=v^{d_J}$, $b_J^2 = \qJ b_J$, and $b_J b_i = \qtwo b_J$ when $i \in J$.
 For instance, $\END(B_J)$ has graded dimension $v^{d_J} \qJ$, so it has a 1-dimensional space of degree $0$ morphisms, generated by the identity map.